- Written by Dr.Mehmet Demircioglu

 First, I look at whether the scalp is settling or getting worse.
 Dry tight itching without spreading redness is different from itching with heat, pus, increasing pain, wet crusts, fever, or a rash.
 Antihistamines can reduce an urge to scratch, but they should not be used to silence warning signs that need photos or examination.

 Comfort measures also matter.
-Clinic-approved washing, careful drying, and sometimes saline support can reduce the dry sensation that makes patients want to touch the scalp.
-The page on saline spray after a hair transplant explains why moisture support is not the same as random product use.
+Clinic approved washing, careful drying, and sometimes saline support can reduce the dry sensation that makes patients want to touch the scalp.
+Moisture support is not the same as random product use.
+Keep that in mind with saline spray after a hair transplant.

 Can I take antihistamines for hay fever or sneezing?